-- Generalized oedema as a systemic response from an increasing burn size and depth can cause swelling of the airway and compromise airflow9, 10.
+- Generalised oedema as a systemic response from an increasing burn size and depth can cause swelling of the airway and compromise airflow9, 10.

-- Localized oedema as a result or direct thermal damage to the airway can obstruct airflow9
+- Localised oedema as a result or direct thermal damage to the airway can obstruct airflow9

 - Inhalation injury as a result of heat, smoke or toxic chemicals can cause damage to the airway.9

 Factors that increase the suspicion of airway obstruction or inhalation injury include: 10